coryMcKague/MART120-Spring2024/modules/week-3/_posts/2017-01-02-what-is-grit.md

 <!-- Tab content -->
 <div id="Overview" class="tabcontent" style="display:block">

-<p>First I would like to address that Grit doesn't paint the complete picture and I have some issues with the use and justification in or culture.
+<p>First I would like to address that Grit doesn't paint the complete picture and I have some issues with the over-justification of it.
 However this term Grit, as Angela Duckworth adresses, grants us another tool to anaylze success.
 A person with true grit has passion and perseverance that will help them achieve goals are set and followed through.
 "Intelligence" (and I use the term loosely) and "talent" are not always the advantage.
 A person who works really hard to follow through on commitments has true grit. </p>

 </div>